jbms/sphinx-immaterial/CONTRIBUTING.md

 2. Ensures necessary docs' (Python) dependencies are installed.
 3. Runs `sphinx-build` using the HTML builder.

-If the last command completed successfully, the HTML docs can be browsed locally from the generated `docs/_build/html/index.html` file.
+Once the `nox` command has completed, the HTML docs can be browsed locally from the generated `docs/_build/html/index.html` file.

 ## Merging in changes from upstream